 Communication of Education in Late Antique Christianity: Teachers’ Roles in Parish, Family and Ascetical Community

 The sub-project focuses on Christian teachers (male and female) in Late Antiquity in different contexts: the catechumenate (bishops and catechetical teachers), the family (particularly women) and the eremitic movement (teachers with charismatic instead of formal authorization).
 The shape of teachers’ roles will be investigated as well as their interaction and possible conflicts between ecclesiastical and – so to speak – independent communicators of religious education.
 Finally, the limits of human agency in communicating the faith will be dealt with.

 Principal Investigators: Prof. Dr. Peter Gemeinhardt, Prof. Dr. Bernd Schröder

-Research Fellows: Christoph Birkner, Elisabeth Hohensee, Olga Lorgeoux (associated), Lena Moritz
+Research Fellows: Christoph Brunhorn (geb.
+Birkner), Elisabeth Hohensee, Olga Lorgeoux (associated), Lena Moritz

 The Christian Catechumenate from Late Antiquity to Early Medieval Times and Its Reception in Modern Pedagogics of Religion